Save This Recipe

 Instructions

-- Preheat your oven to 400°F (200°C).
-Line a large baking sheet with parchment paper or aluminum foil for easy cleanup.
+- Preheat oven to 400°F (200°C).
+Line a baking sheet with parchment paper or lightly grease it.

-- Spread the vegetables in a single layer on the baking sheet.
-Roast in the oven for 20-25 minutes, tossing halfway through, until tender and slightly caramelized.
+- Spread the vegetables in a single layer on the prepared baking sheet.